ben-ngahere/fono-frontend/README.md

 ## How the security works 🔒

 **Authentication:**
-- Auth0 handles all the login stuff (Google, GitHub, etc.)
+- Auth0 handles all the login stuff
 - Gets you JWT tokens for API access
 - No passwords stored in FONO